 Hiring any profession or trade is never a clear-cut process, sadly there is no checklist formula that you can run through to ensure you hire the right person, every time.

-But you can use these following tips to learn how to pick out the cheap tilers from the real deal’s.
+Taking my knowledge of tiling and experience in the industry, I have drawn up these following tips to learn how to pick out the cheap tilers from the real deal’s.
 The guys that value their profession, name and clients and can look themselves in the mirror every morning.

 I have a mirror in my bedroom that I can see from my bed, if my conscious was eating me for cheating people, I’d have gone insane by now.